Crews may have discovered 1887 time capsule under Confederate statue in Virginia - NewsBreak

 Earlier this month, the process of removing the pedestal of the Lee statue began.
 While working on the pedestal Friday, crews believe they have now found the 1887 capsule.

 “Workers noticed something that looked ‘different’ this morning, so they chiseled down with a hammer and found the top of what appears to be the time capsule — located inside a large block, under one inch of cement,” Northam’s office said in a statement.
 “It was located approximately 20 feet in the air, in the tower, not in the pedestal’s base.
 It was located approximately 8 feet from the outside of the granite and about one foot from the edge of the core.
-It appears to be largely undamaged.”Man in hospital after early morning shooting Saturday in Knoxville
+It appears to be largely undamaged.”Quidditch leagues to rename sport, distance themselves from ‘anti-trans’ JK Rowling

 The governor’s office says historians believe a time capsule was placed in the cornerstone of the Lee pedestal on Oct.
 27, 1887.
 Records from the Library of Virginia reportedly suggest that 37 Richmond residents, organizations and businesses contributed about 60 objects to the capsule, many of which are believed to be related to the Confederacy.